Not A Fan

 Jesus isn’t looking for half-hearted followers.
 Following Him part-time isn’t an option.
-We saw last week that He has no interest in Sunday Christians who say they will follow Him but who are always looking over their shoulder wondering if they are missing out and second guessing their decision.
+God has no interest in Sunday Christians who say they will follow Him but who are always looking over their shoulder wondering if they are missing out on something better and second guessing their decision.

 Both the second and the third men in our text are dealing with the issue of priority.
-That’s why we have to ask ourselves again and again where does Jesus fit on our schedule?
+That’s why we have to honestly ask ourselves where does Jesus fit on our schedule?
 Do we need to pencil Him in from time to time, or does He have a prominent place in our lives.
 Is Jesus one of many, or is He your one and only?

-People who want to be part time followers or fans of Christ treat Jesus as one of many.
+Followers or fans of Christ treat Jesus as just one of a hundred different options.
 They are more than happy to serve someone, if there is nothing better going on.
 They will make sure their kid is at the Youth functions if there is not a baseball or soccer game, or a dance recital, or a really good movie on TV.
-They give out of what’s left over at the end of the week instead of giving God what’s first .
+They give out of what’s left over at the end of the week instead of giving God what’s first.

 Jesus is very clear that making Him one option of many is not an option.
 When Jesus was asked what is the greatest commandment, He replied the most important command of them all is to love the Lord with ALL your heart, ALL your soul, ALL your mind, and ALL your strength.
 That’s the kind of relationship He demands to have with you.

 God describes His relationship with the church as a Bride and Groom.
 I love that metaphor, because it makes so much sense.
-If you saw me in a restaurant with a blonde haired woman, we had candles on the table and we were holding hands and laughing, I would hope you would come up to me and ask me what’s going on.
+What would happen if this week you saw me in a restaurant with a woman who had long blond hair, there were candles on the table, and we were holding hands and laughing.
+Let’s say you approached the table and asked me what’s going on.
 Now imagine if I introduced you to the woman and said she was my date.
-You hopefully would ask me where Trista was, now imagine if I told you, well tonight is Thursday, my date night with Trista is Friday this is my date for Thursday.
+You would probably ask me where Trista was, now imagine if I told you, well tonight is Thursday, my date night with Trista is Friday this is my date for Thursday.
 Would that seem a bit weird to you?
 Would you understand if Trista found out and got a bit jealous?
 Of course, in a marriage there is no room for other options.

 God says in Exodus 20:5 I the Lord your God am a jealous God.
 God does not want our one-day a week affection.
 He wants your whole heart.
 Jesus explains that following Him in not something you do part-time or half-way; it’s all or nothing.